ReStartQ/probable-file-system/README.md

 Note 1: The number of sub-directories and files could be any amount that you wish to have.

-Note 2: Also, the word directory and folder are interchangable and mean the same thing.
+Note 2: Also, the word directory, and folder are interchangable and mean the same thing.

 ![file structure](https://github.com/ReStartQ/probable-system/blob/main/Structure.png)